Minhinh/weather_website/README.md

 # Weather and Accident Prediction with AI App

-This project is a full-stack application that predicts weather conditions and accident likelihood based on weather data.
+This project is a full-stack application that predicts weather conditions of cities in Australia and accident likelihood based on weather and rainfall data.
 It consists of a FastAPI backend and a React front-end.

 ## Getting Started with Create React App